monikkinom/ner-lstm/README.md

 TrigramVectors:Dimensions=300

+TWordVec.py generates the Trigram Vectors from a supplied Corpus(Cleaned and Removed punctuations and is just a list of words separated by spaces)
+We used a corpus of tensorflow + Open american national library + some random clippings total amounting to 290mb of raw text data(File contating just words separated by spaces).
+We need to supply the max word length to the TWordVec to generate the trigram embeddings.

-TWordVec.py generates the Trigram Vectors from a supplied Corpus(Cleaned and Removed punctuations and is just a list of words separated by spaces) getRandomEmbeddings.py generated the pickled embedding file for random vectors. getWordEmbeddings.py generated the pickled embedding file for random vectors. getTriEmbeddings.py generated the pickled embedding file for random vectors.
+We are using these embeddings to generate the input features of CONLL-2003 NER TASK DATA(Train, Test and Development). getRandomEmbeddings.py generates the pickled embedding file for random vectors. getWordEmbeddings.py generates the pickled embedding file for Word vectors. getTriEmbeddings.py generates the pickled embedding file for Trigram vectors.
+After the respective pickles are generated the input.py can sends these pickles to main.py when called.

 Papers on WordVectors:
 https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf